PSD3 and the end of commingled funds in Europe

 Segregation at receipt means funds must enter a safeguarding account the moment the institution has an entitlement to them.
 PSD3 eliminates the current practice of receiving funds into operational accounts and subsequently transferring them into safeguarding.
 Client funds must never, at any point, be commingled with the institution's own funds.
 The directive also permits payment institutions to safeguard client funds directly with central banks, where the relevant central bank allows it.

 The re-licensing requirements add operational urgency.
-Existing payment institution licenses remain valid for a maximum of 30 months, but firms must submit new applications under the PSD3 framework within that window.
-As A&O Shearman's regulatory outlook notes, firms need to prepare well in advance for the structural changes to payment flows, safeguarding arrangements, and licensing status.
+Existing payment institution licences remain valid for a maximum of 30 months, but firms must submit new applications under the PSD3 framework within that window.
+As Norton Rose Fulbright's PSD3 readiness analysis notes, existing EMIs must demonstrate compliance with updated governance arrangements, DORA-compliant ICT frameworks, safeguarding policies aligned with PSD3, and revised capital requirements.
 This is not a simple compliance update.
 It is an infrastructure overhaul.

 Two parallel regimes for cross-border firms